johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

   provides the port to use.
 * Lookup and DNSSEC-validate the SVCB record for the URI record target.
-This provides the IP-addresses to use for communication with the MSA.
+This provides the IP-addresses to use for communication with the Agent.
 If the returned SVCB record includes a "port=NNN" hint then this MUST be ignored.
 I.e. the port to use is defined by the URI record.
 * Lookup and DNSSEC-validate the TLSA record for the port and protocol specified in the URI record.
-This will enable verification of the certificate of the remote MSA once communication starts.
+This will enable verification of the certificate of the remote Agent once communication starts.

-Example: given the following HSYNC record for a remote MSA:
+Example: given the following HSYNC record for a remote Agent:

 zone.example.
-IN HSYNC  ON  AGENT  YES  msa.provider.com.
+IN HSYNC  ON  AGENT  YES  agent.provider.com. agent.zone.example.

-the local MSA will look up the URI record for msa.provider.com:
+the local Agent will look up the URI record for agent.provider.com:

-_https._tcp.msa.provider.com.
-IN  URI  10 10 “https://api.msa.provider.com:443/api/v2/”
+_https._tcp.agent.provider.com.
+IN  URI  10 10 “https://api.provider.com:443/api/v2/”
-_https._tcp.msa.provider.com.
+_https._tcp.agent.provider.com.
 IN  RRSIG URI …

-which triggers a lookup for api.msa.provider.com IPv4 and IPv6
+which triggers a lookup for api.provider.com IPv4 and IPv6
 addresses as hints in an SVCB RR:

-api.msa.provider.com.
+api.provider.com.
 IN  SVCB 1 ipv4hint=1.2.3.4 ipv6hint=2001::bad:cafe:443
-api.msa.provider.com.
+api.provider.com.
 IN  RRSIG SVCB …

 Now we know the IP-address and the port as well as the base URL to use.
-Finally the TLSA record for _443._tcp.api.msa.provider.com is looked up, with a response that may look like this:
+Finally the TLSA record for _443._tcp.api.provider.com is looked up, with a response that may look like this:

-  _443._tcp.api.msa.provider.com.
+  _443._tcp.api.provider.com.
 IN  TLSA 3 1 1 ….
-  _443._tcp.api.msa.provider.com.
+  _443._tcp.api.provider.com.
 IN  RRSIG TLSA …

-Once all the DNS lookups and DNSSEC-validation of the returned data has been done, the local MSA is able to initiate communication with the remote MSA and verify the identity of the responding party via the TLSA record for the remote MSAs certificate.
+Once all the DNS lookups and DNSSEC-validation of the returned data has been done, the local Agent is able to initiate communication with the remote Agent and verify the identity of the responding party via the TLSA record for the remote Agents certificate.

-#### Fallback to DNS-based Communication
+#### Fallback to DNS-based Communication (johani: omskriven 20250228)

-If the API-based communication fails, either because needed DNS records are missing, the TLSA record fails to validate the remote MSAs certificate or the remote MSA simply doesn't respond, the local MSA MUST fall back to DNS-based communication.
+If the API-based communication fails, either because needed DNS records are missing, the TLSA record fails to validate the remote Agents certificate or the remote Agent simply doesn't respond, the local Agent MUST fall back to DNS-based communication.

-## The Initial HELLO Phase
+## The Initial HELLO Phase (johani: omskriven 20250228)

-When two MSAs need to communicate with each other for the first time (because they are both deisgnated signers for the same zone), they need to establish secure communication.
-This is done in a "HELLO" phase where the MSAs exchange information about their capabilities.
+When two Agents need to communicate with each other for the first time (because they are both deisgnated signers for the same zone), they need to establish secure communication.
+This is done in a "HELLO" phase where the Agents exchange information about their capabilities.

-If all the information needed for API-based transport for the remote party was available, the MSA SHOULD attempt an API-based HELLO.
+If all the information needed for API-based transport for the remote party was available, the Agent SHOULD attempt an API-based HELLO.
 If, however, this fails for some reason, it should fall back to DNS-based HELLO.

-### DNS-based HELLO Phase
+### DNS-based HELLO Phase (johani: omskriven 20250228)

 When using DNS-based communication the HELLO phase is done by sending a NOTIFY(SOA) for the zone that triggered the need for communication.
 The NOTIFY message MUST contain a Multi-Signer EDNS(0) Option (see section NNN below).

-In the Multi-Signer EDNS(0) Option the OPERATION field MUST have the value "HELLO" (1).
-Furthermore, the MSA signals its transport and synchronization capabilities in the TRANSPORT and SYNCHRONIZATION fields.
-This message is signed with the SIG(0) key for the local MSA for which the public key is published as a KEY record for the MSA.
+In the Provider-Synchronization EDNS(0) Option the OPERATION field MUST have the value "HELLO" (1).
+Furthermore, the Agent signals its transport and synchronization capabilities in the TRANSPORT and SYNCHRONIZATION fields.
+This message is signed with the SIG(0) key for the local Agent for which the public key is published as a KEY record for the Agent.

-In the response to the NOTIFY, the remote MSA does the same and the two MSAs can now verify each other's identity and are also aware of the other MSAs transport and synchronization capabilities.
+In the response to the NOTIFY, the remote Agent does the same and the two Agents can now verify each other's identity and are also aware of the other Agents transport and synchronization capabilities.

-### API-based HELLO Phase
+### API-based HELLO Phase (johani: jobbigt)

-When using API-based communication the HELLO phase is done by sending a REST API POST request to the remote MSA at the "/hello" endpoint.
+When using API-based communication the HELLO phase is done by sending a REST API POST request to the remote Agent at the "/hello" endpoint.
 The request MUST contain a JSON encoded object with the following fields:

-* "transport": The transport capabilities of the local MSA.
+* "transport": The transport capabilities of the local Agent.
-* "synchronization": The synchronization capabilities of the local MSA.
+* "synchronization": The synchronization capabilities of the local Agent.

 The response MUST contain a JSON object with the following fields:

-* "transport": The transport capabilities of the remote MSA.
+* "transport": The transport capabilities of the remote Agent.
-* "synchronization": The synchronization capabilities of the remote MSA.
+* "synchronization": The synchronization capabilities of the remote Agent.

-### Interpretation of the HELLO Responses
+### Interpretation of the HELLO Responses (johani: omskriven 20250228)

-Once an MSA has received HELLO responses from all other MSAs that are designated signers for the zone, it knows the capabilities of the MSAs as a group.
+Once an Agent has received HELLO responses from all other Agents that are designated signers for the zone, it knows the capabilities of the Agents as a group.
 It can then use this information to determine which transport to use:

-* If all MSAs support API-based communication, the MSAs will use API-based communication for this zone.
+* If all Agents support API-based communication, the Agents will use API-based communication for this zone.
-* If one or more MSAs only support DNS-based communication, the MSAs will use DNS-based communication for this zone.
+* If one or more Agents only support DNS-based communication, the Agents will use DNS-based communication for this zone.

-Likewise, each MSA now knows the synchronization capabilities of the other MSAs and can determine which synchronization model to use:
+Likewise, each Agent now knows the synchronization capabilities of the other Agents and can determine which synchronization model to use:

-* If all MSAs support the Peer-to-Peer synchronization model, the MSAs will use the Peer-to-Peer synchronization model for this zone.
+* If all Agents support the Peer-to-Peer synchronization model, the Agents will use the Peer-to-Peer synchronization model for this zone.
-* If one or more MSAs only support the Leader/Follower synchronization model, the MSAs will use the Leader/Follower synchronization model for this zone.
+* If one or more Agents only support the Leader/Follower synchronization model, the Agents will use the Leader/Follower synchronization model for this zone.

-## Multi-Signer EDNS(0) Option Format
+## Provider-Synchronization EDNS(0) Option Format (johani: omskriven 20250228)

 This document uses an Extended Mechanism for DNS (EDNS0) {{!RFC6891}}
-option to include Multi-Signer synchronization information in DNS messages.
+option to include DNS Provider synchronization information in DNS messages.

 This option is structured the same way as the KeyState option described in {{?I-D.draft-berra-dnsop-keystate}}, which has been implemented and shown to work for a similar use case.
-The requirements for multi-signer synchronization are sufficiently different that it is not possible to re-use the KeyState OPT also for this purpose and therefore a new EDNS(0) option is defined here.
+The requirements for DNS Provider synchronization are sufficiently different that it is not possible to re-use the KeyState OPT also for this purpose and therefore a new EDNS(0) option is defined here.

-The Multi-Signer EDNS(0) option is structured as follows:
+The Provider-Synchronization EDNS(0) option is structured as follows:

 ~~~
                                                1   1   1   1   1   1